-Once in a while car manufactures release limited edition models, most are a good marketing strategy with little to no substance over the original, but in the case of the Porsche 911 Sport Classic it is much more.
-In fusing the old with the new the designers at Porsche have a winner!
-A limited edition of only 250 of these beauties will surely make it an instant classic.
-The Sport Classic features 3.8 litre 408 horsepower power plant, classic ducktail rear wing, and custom 19” wheels with black centres.
-Most of which are obvious to the eye, you can read more about the 911 Sport Classic by Googling one of many available articles.
+Once in a while car manufacturers release limited-edition models, most are a sub-par marketing strategy with little to no substance over the original, but in the case of the Porsche 911 Sport Classic, it is much more.
+Infusing the old with the new, the designers at Porsche have created a winner!
+A limited-edition of only 250 of these beauties will surely make it an instant classic.
+The Sport Classic features 3.8 litres with 408 horsepower, classic ducktail rear wing, and custom 19” wheels with black centres.
+Most of the subtle upgrades are not obvious to the naked eye, you can read more about the 911 Sport Classic by Googling one of many available articles.

-The exterior features two grey stripes in a slightly darker tone than the exterior paint, which are stretched front to rear.
+The exterior features two grey stripes in a slightly darker tone than the exterior paint, which is stretched front to rear.
 Executed consistently throughout for the most part there is a slight issue, the stripes which end at the base of the top of the hood where the windshield begins are left hanging.
-For a model of this calibre Spark’s should have tucked and glued the excess underneath as not to be left exposed.
-I know this isn’t a one off error as I ordered two models and both have the exact same issue.
+For a model of this calibre, Spark’s should have tucked and glued the excess underneath as not to be left exposed.
+I know this isn’t a one-off error as I ordered two models and both have the exact same issue.

 Inside the retro feel is present with a dark brown interior as the base with checked pattern inserts featured on the seats, door cards and various other interior bits.
-Execution is slightly less than what you’re receive with a latest effort from AUTOart but much better than the recent Fujimi Ferrari F50 I reviewed earlier costing just as much.
+Execution is slightly less than what you receive with the latest effort from AUTOart but much better than the recent Fujimi Ferrari F50 I reviewed earlier costing just as much.